criccomini/collected-scripts/README.md

 ## Setup

 The scripts require a couple of variables to run.
-Set your Collected Notes email address and API token as environment variables:
+Set your Collected Notes email address, API token, and site ID as environment variables:

 ```
 export COLLECTED_NOTES_API_TOKEN=...